greatazar/Pre-commit-Documentation/README.md

 # Documentation for pre-commit
-This is a simple documentaion of pre-commit tool.
+This is a simple documentation of the pre-commit tool.